kixe/FieldtypePageContextData/README.md

 	+ only equal sign operator allowed
 	+ no support for array values
 + Values are lost after removing related page from the page field.
-+ some Inputfield classes are not unsupported.
++ some Inputfield classes are not supported.

 ## Thanks
 to **@thetuningspoon** (Mike Spooner)